xavierleune/aerospike-client-php/README.md

 # Aerospike PHP Client

+**The Aerospike PHP Client works on PHP 5.3**.
+We are working on getting the extension to compile against PHP versions 5.4 and 5.5.

+The PHP extension was tested to build on

+ - Ubuntu 12.04 LTS, 14.04 LTS and related distros using the **apt-get** package manager
+ - CentOS 6.x, 7.x, RedHat 6.x, 7.x and related distros using the **yum** package manager
+ - Mac OS X 10.9 (Mavericks)

+Windows is currently not supported.

 ## Documentation

 Documentation of the Aerospike PHP Client may be found in the [doc directory](doc/README.md).
 The API described there is the [specification](doc/aerospike.md) for the PHP Client.
 Notes on the internals of the implementation are in [doc/internals.md](doc/internals.md).

 Example PHP code can be found in [examples/basic_examples/](examples/basic_examples).